sabrinabutton/sabrinabutton.ca/_posts/arduinogameconsole.md

   https://i.imgur.com/ph30ol9.png
 ---

+# Impact
+This Arduino-Lego game console makes learning electronics more approachable by turning it into a fun, hands-on activity.
+Using familiar Lego pieces alongside simple components like an Arduino, LCD screen, and buttons, kids can build their own playable game at home.
+By lowering barriers to learning hardware and coding, it supports SDG 4 (Quality Education).
+The build process and code are openly shared, making the project accessible to anyone who wants to learn.

 # Project Overview

 Amid the COVID-19 pandemic, I embarked on a weekend project inspired by online gaming console creations utilizing Raspberry Pi.
 I sought to replicate a similar concept using an Arduino, spare push buttons, and a display salvaged from a previous endeavor.